Steelhead management in Columbia & Snake river basins

 Regulations to protect steelhead

 Since 2017 when steelhead forecasts downturned, Oregon and Washington fishery managers have implemented a number of fishery restrictions throughout the Columbia River and various tributaries to further reduce steelhead mortalities.
 Protective regulations have included broad area and time closures; time/area/gear considerations for commercial fisheries; one-steelhead bag limits when open; thermal angling sanctuaries to protect summer steelhead where they stage in the mid-Columbia and tributaries; and hoot-owl restrictions (closing fishing at 2 p.m. before temperatures are warmest).
+Non-treaty commercial fisheries occurring in the fall are managed to reduce impacts to steelhead by using large mesh gill nets (8 or 9-inch minimum mesh size) in Chinook-directed fisheries, fishing during times of higher abundance for target stocks, switching to live-capture tangle nets when targeting coho, and delaying the start of that fishery until the majority of the upriver steelhead run has passed through the lower river.
+Fall treaty gillnet fisheries generally utilize large mesh (8-inch minimum) to focus on fall Chinook.
 Collectively, these regulations have further reduced the take of ESA-listed wild fish and increased hatchery escapements.

 ESA impacts will vary depending on where and when a fishery is occurring.
 While the Columbia River’s summer steelhead run can include populations originating from both lower and upper river systems, steelhead destined for the lower river tend to enter earlier.
 Lower river winter steelhead fishing targets fish which enter from November to April and do not pass above The Dalles Dam (e.g. upriver summer steelhead are generally not encountered in this fishery).

-Steelhead fishing happening in the lower river in early summer (May and June) targets Skamania Stock, which is primarily hatchery origin fish that return to tributaries above and below Bonneville Dam.
-Beginning in July, the recreational fishery in the lower Columbia River begins to handle upriver A/B-Index summer steelhead, which have been the focus of recent concern.
+Steelhead fishing in the lower Columbia River during the early summer (May and June) targets Skamania Stock, which is primarily hatchery origin fish that return to tributaries above and below Bonneville Dam.
+Beginning in July, the recreational fishery in the lower river begins to handle some upriver A/B-Index summer steelhead, which have been the focus of recent concern, though the majority of the catch is still destined for lower river tributaries.

 Besides bag reductions, a series of rolling steelhead retention closures have been used in recent years throughout the mainstem Columbia River to limit the handle of A/B Index summer steelhead.

-Impacts of fishing on upriver summer steelhead have been higher in the mid-Columbia and tributaries like the Deschutes, John Day and Umatilla rivers, where upriver summer steelhead stage before migrating to spawning areas throughout the Basin.
+Impacts of fishing on upriver summer steelhead are higher in the mid-Columbia and tributaries like the Deschutes, John Day and Umatilla rivers, where upriver summer steelhead stage before migrating to spawning areas throughout the Basin.
 Substantial angling effort focuses on hatchery summer steelhead, but encounter rates of wild summer steelhead can be high in these fisheries.
-Fishing was very restricted in this area last year as managers took drastic steps to conserve wild steelhead in these mixed stock fisheries.
+In years of very low returns like 2021, fishery managers may take steps to conserve wild steelhead in these mixed stock fisheries by restricting fishing.

-Anglers further up the system (including on the Snake River in Idaho and in the Grande Ronde and Imnaha in NE Oregon) were able to target hatchery summer steelhead last year because these fisheries occur later in the year, the fish are closer to their destination, and more information on tributary-specific returns is available.
+Regulations may be looser for anglers further up the system (including on the Snake River in Idaho and in the Grande Ronde and Imnaha in NE Oregon) who are able to target hatchery summer steelhead even in years of lower returns because these fisheries occur later in the year, the fish are closer to their destination, and more information on tributary-specific returns is available.

-While similar restrictions are likely in 2022 and whenever there are low runs, few additional fishery-restricting actions remain available to provide additional substantive reductions in steelhead impacts.
+While similar restrictions are likely whenever there are low runs, few additional fishery-restricting actions remain available to provide additional substantive reductions in upriver steelhead impacts.
 Remaining non-treaty salmon fisheries are not targeting steelhead, so closing salmon-directed fishing will not result in dramatic additional savings.
-For example, last year (2021), wild steelhead impacts expected to accrue from fisheries were very low and well-below ESA impact limits: Fall season: 0.59% or 161 mortalities for A-index; 1.03% or 10 mortalities for B-index.
+For example, in 2021, wild steelhead impacts accrued in non-treaty fall fisheries were very low and well-below ESA impact limits: 0.54% or 103 mortalities for A-index; 0.45 % or 8 mortalities for B-index.

 Forecasting, season-setting to reduce impacts on upriver fish